First Defense Wipes.

 When the primary ingredient in the First Defense wipe comes in contact with fentanyl, it instantly changes color to indicate the presense of fentanyl.

-First Defense wipes are a presumptive test.
 What is a presumptive test?

 A presumptive test refers to tests or procedures that indicate the possible presence of a substance but does not confirm its actual identity.
 Presumptive tests are typically used as preliminary screenings to suggest further testing is needed.